elb-min-uhh/markdown-elearnjs/README.md

 ```

 The tool will search for all file paths in `img`, `script`, `link` and `source`
 Html elements.
-Those paths will be replaced by relative paths to the asset
+Those paths will be replaced with relative paths to the assets
 folder and the updated html can be found as displayed above.

 Also all these files are stored in the `fileExtractorObject.files` array,
 which can be used in the `extractAll` function.

-The `inputRoot` should lead to the Markdown file, so the relative links in there
+The `inputRoot` should lead to the Markdown file's parent directory,
-can be combined with the `inputRoot` to an absolute path.
+so the relative links in there can be combined with the `inputRoot` to an
+absolute path.
-The `outputRoot` leads to the parent directory of the `assets` folder.
+The `outputRoot` leads to the parent directory of the output `assets` folder.
 The timeout (in ms) will cancel the extraction process after some time, if
 something went wrong.